kartheek2003/potato-disease-class/README.md

 8. Update the main.py
 9. Update the dvc.yaml (dvc init , dvc repro, dvc dag)

-steps to run this project in your own system :
+# steps to run this project in your own system :

-1.Clone the GitHub Repository
+1.Clone the GitHub Repository(open a terminal or command prompt and run)

     "git clone https://github.com/kartheek2003/potato-disease-class.git"
     "cd potato-disease-class"